Courses

 Nanobiotechnology

-Graduate course about the highly interdisciplinary field of nanobiotechnology and its application to plant and medical sciences.
-Topics include targeted and controlled drug delivery, nanoprobes for electrical recording, optical nanosensors, nanotechnology in photosynthesis and cancer research, nanobots, plant nanobionics, and cyborg tissues.
+Graduate and undegraduate course about the highly interdisciplinary field of nanobiotechnology and its application to plants, algae and biomedicine.
+Topics include targeted and controlled drug delivery, nanoprobes for electrical recording, optical nanosensors, nanotechnology in photosynthesis and cancer research, nanobots, plant nanobionics and biomanufacturing, and cyborg tissues.